mars-protocol/contracts/scripts/multisig/osmosis/README.md

     --node=$OSMO_TEST_NODE
    ```

-   Note: For the tx to be able to broadcast, the newly uploaded code needs to have a migration entry point, meaning you have to put an empty (returning Ok) migration method.
+   Note: For the tx to be able to broadcast when migrating contracts, the newly uploaded code needs to have a migration entry point, meaning you have to put an empty (returning Ok) migration method.

 9. Verify the new contract.